Chintu-Singh/WoW-Store/README.md

 # WoW-Store
 WoW(Welfare of Women) Store<br/>
-An Ecommerce website specially made for women where they can sell and buy products
+An Ecommerce website specially designed for women where they can sell and buy products